Chart Color Schemes

 Coolbellup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Coolbellup, as evaluated at the latest Census, comprised 79.1% houses and 20.9% other dwellings.
+Dwelling structure in Coolbellup, as evaluated at the latest Census, comprised 79.1% houses and 20.9% other dwellings (semi-detached, apartments, 'other' dwellings).
 In comparison, Perth metro had 81.2% houses and 18.8% other dwellings.
-Home ownership in Coolbellup was 26.7%, similar to Perth metro's level.
+Home ownership in Coolbellup was at 26.7%, similar to Perth metro's level.
 The remaining dwellings were either mortgaged (41.8%) or rented (31.5%).
-The median monthly mortgage repayment in Coolbellup was $1,733, below the Perth metro average of $1,950 and the Australian average of $1,863.
-The median weekly rent figure in Coolbellup was $310, lower than Perth metro's $370 and the national figure of $375.
+The median monthly mortgage repayment in the area was $1,733, below the Perth metro average of $1,950.
+The median weekly rent figure was recorded at $310, compared to Perth metro's $370.
+Nationally, Coolbellup's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing